Generalised anxiety disorder

 Other GAD symptoms include irritability, problems concentrating and difficulty sleeping.

-Generalised anxiety disorder affects about 1 in 20 adults in Britain.
+Generalised anxiety disorder affects around 1 in 25 people in the UK.
 People in their 20s are most likely to have GAD with the condition affecting slightly more women than men.

 What are the symptoms of GAD?